Aghead-B/AAI-Digital-Life-Project/README.md

 - Python 3.
 This project uses various python libraries, and python itself.
 Here is a tutorial to set up python on a computer: https://www.digitalocean.com/community/tutorials/install-python-windows-10
 - A code editor, like the native editor of jupyter notebook, or vs code.
 Any editor that can run jupyter notebooks.
 - In the project itself will be a cell of commands (all the way at the top) for pip (a python installer, comes with python after version 3.4).
 This will include quite a few things, and some might take a few minutes to download and install.
 Be sure to have a stable internet connection and some spare space on the computer hard-drive.
-In the case of colab, all that needs to be done is to run the cell.
-In the case of Jupyter notebook, it might be necessary to install them in the command prompt.
-Simply type 'cmd' in the windows search bar, and then copy the  commands in the cell one by one.
-Here is a tutorial on how to install matplotlib, to get a taste for it. https://matplotlib.org/stable/users/installing/index.html
+Be warned that sometimes, if run on old machines, you might also need to download Microsoft Visual C++ etc. Simply follow the directions given in the error.

 # Things we tried, but did not end up using for one reason or another.